Great Tibet Tour Logo GREAT TIBET TOUR ®

 Dressing in Tibet

-The Tibetans'way of dressing is quite decent that indicates wearing short skirts, short frocks, and extra small length shorts in Tibet is a big no. Wearing such attire will automatically make the natives feel that you are a tourist who has no respect for their culture.
+The Tibetans' way of dressing is quite decent which indicates wearing short skirts, short frocks, and extra small length shorts in Tibet is a big no. Wearing such attire will automatically make the natives feel that you are a tourist who has no respect for their culture.
 As a sign of respect, you should also avoid taking pictures of the natives without their permission.

 Cultural Dance in Tibet